Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 🚀 What This Means For You

-Most athletes are already working hard enough to sprint faster.
+Most athletes are already working hard enough to run faster.

-👉 The issue is often whether the body can continue supporting aggressive movement efficiently under force.
+👉 The issue is often whether the body can continue supporting aggressive movement under rising force demands.

-That changes how sprint training should be viewed completely.
+That changes how speed training should be viewed completely.

 ❌ muscular output alone.